mochatek/frolang/README.md

 # 🐸 FroLang v0.1.0
-FroLang is an interpreted toy language created for the sole purpose of learning how to build an interpreter and to sharpen my Go skills.
+FroLang is an interpreted, interactive, dynamic typed, open-source toy programming language created for the sole purpose of learning how to build an interpreter and to sharpen my Go skills.

+FroLang is purely written in Go, with a syntax that is a hybrid of Python and JS.
+It contains all the basic features in any programming language along with a wide range of built-in methods for general use.
+FroLang is portable: it runs on many Unix variants, on the Mac, and on Windows 2000 and later.

 <p align="center">
   <img src="https://github.com/mochatek/frolang/blob/master/logo.png" alt="Logo" />